GregoryCannon/TetrisTrainer/README.md

 # Tetris Trainer

-An NES tetris clone, modified to allow for effective practice.
+An NES Tetris clone ([try it in your browser!](https://gregorycannon.github.io/TetrisTrainer)) that lets users play either under standard conditions, or with one of many modifications, to allow for effective practice.

 Features:

 - Frame perfect recreation of DAS, rotation, scoring, levels, etc.
 - Draw or paste in a custom board and try playing out that situation